-Additionally, if the fuel level gets too low, the pump can begin sucking in air with the fuel.
-To avoid issue “never let your fuel level get down, below a quarter-tank full.”
+Additionally, if the fuel level gets too low, the pump can begin, sucking in air with the fuel.
+To avoid this issue “never let your fuel level get down, below a quarter-tank full.”

 #2- Contamination From Dirt and Rust

 You should keep an eye on your engine’s main fuel filter as well.
-Most fuel pumps will have some sort of filter to prevent dirt or debris from getting into the pump itself.
-But, here we’re talking about the traditional external fuel filter.
+Most fuel pumps will have some sort of filter to prevent dirt or debris; from getting into the pump, causing fuel pump issues.
+But, here we’re talking about, the traditional external fuel filter.

 Thank You !